ryan-lab-duke/gds-applications-site/book/final-project/initialize.md

 * Repeat the steps above to contribute to the project.

-## Feature branch workflow in command line
+## Branch workflow in command line

 It seems like most people in the class are using GitHub Desktop.
 But if your team would like to use the **command line** (i.e. Terminal), the steps are basically the same.
 There are some useful instructions [here](https://icesat-2hackweek.github.io/learning-resources/projects/example_workflow/) and [here](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
 The instructor and TA would also be happy to help get a workflow started.